-In 2019, the United States produced2 about 19.25 million barrels per day (MMb/d) of petroleum, and it consumed3 about 20.46 MMb/d.
-Imports from other countries help to supply domestic demand for petroleum.
-Some of the crude oil that the U.S. imports is refined by U.S. refineries into petroleum products (such as gasoline, heating oil, diesel fuel, and jet fuel) that the U.S. exports.
-Some of imported petroleum may be stored and subsequently exported.
+The United States remained a net crude oil importer in 2020, importing nearly 5.88 MMb/d and exporting about 3.18 MMb/d.
+However, some of the crude oil that the U.S. imports is refined by U.S. refineries into petroleum products—such as gasoline, heating oil, diesel fuel, and jet fuel—that the U.S. exports.
+Also, some of imported petroleum may be stored and subsequently exported.

-Net imports (gross imports minus gross exports) of petroleum relative to petroleum consumption is one measure of the use of imports to help meet petroleum demand.
 After generally increasing every year from 1954 through 2005, U.S. total gross and net petroleum imports peaked in 2005.
-Even though consumption and imports have increased slightly in recent years, increases in domestic petroleum production and increases in petroleum exports have helped to reduce total annual petroleum net imports every year since 2005.
-In 2019, petroleum net imports averaged about 0.6 MMb/d, the equivalent of 3% of total U.S. petroleum consumption.
-This was down from the record share of 60% in 2005 and the lowest percentage since 1957.
+Increases in domestic petroleum production and in petroleum exports helped to reduce total annual petroleum net imports every year except one since 2005.
+In 2020, annual petroleum net imports were actually negative (at -0.65 MMb/d), the first time this occured since at least 1949.

 Share of imports from OPEC and Persian Gulf countries has declined, while the share of imports from Canada has increased

 U.S. petroleum imports rose sharply in the 1970s, especially from members of the Organization of the Petroleum Exporting Countries (OPEC).
 In 1977, when the United States exported relatively small amounts of petroleum, OPEC nations were the source of 70% of U.S. total petroleum imports and the source of 85% of U.S. crude oil imports.